 Joshua Lowcock writes a regular newsletter called Last Week in Digital Media or as it’s sometimes affectionately called “Joshua Lowcock’s Newsletter”.
 It is a summary of the week’s news in digital media, marketing, and technology.
-It is published on Sunday’s (US EST).
-The email newsletter is via subscription (free and paid).
-Just follow this link to subscribe to Last Week in Digital Media.
+It is currently closed to new subscribers.

 Subscribers include people from companies such as Facebook, Google, Microsoft, Snap, Twitter, the World Federation of Advertisers, and more.
 So, as a reader, you’re in good company.